domkirby/ATSlack-Notify/README.md

 $extensiontoken is ***IMPORTANT:*** This adds a layer of security to the system, preventing a random person from war dialing ticket numbers :).
 Set this to a RANDOM value (best not to use special characters).
 Then add it to your Ticket Extension per the below instructions!

+## MySQL Database

-**MYSQL:** You will need to create a database and a user with full access to it.
-Save that information into config.php.
+You will need to manually create a MySql database as well as a user with full access.
+Save that information in the database section of config.php.
+$dbusername = MySQL User
+$dbpassword = MySQL User Pass
+$dbname = Database Name
+$dbhost = MySQL Server (usually localhost)

 NOW YOU WILL SETUP EACH FUNCTION OF THE SOFTWARE